Detecting Toxic Flow: Introduction

 In our work, a trade is toxic if a client can unwind the trade within a given time window and make a profit (i.e., a loss for the broker).
 Toxic trades are not necessarily informed, nor informed trades are necessarily toxic.
 An uninformed client can execute a trade that becomes toxic for the broker because of the random fluctuations of exchange rates.
-Ultimately, the broker's objective is to avoid holding loss-leading trades in her books, so it is more effective to focus on market features and each trade the broker fills, rather than on whether a particular client is classified as informed or uninformed.
-For simplicity, theoretical models in the literature assume traders are informed or uninformed, while in practice not all trades sent by one particular client are motivated by superior information.\footnote{ \cite{cartea2022brokers} show how the broker optimally provides liquidity to clients who have been previously classified as informed or uninformed.}
+Ultimately, the broker's objective is to avoid holding loss-leading trades in her books, so it is more effective to focus on market features and on each trade the broker fills, rather than on whether a particular client is classified as informed or uninformed.
+For simplicity, theoretical models in the literature assume traders are informed or uninformed, while in practice not all trades sent by one particular client are motivated by superior information.

 The main contributions of our paper are as follows.
-We predict the toxicity of each incoming trade with machine learning and statistical methods, such as logistic regression, random forests, a recursively updated maximum-likelihood estimator, and develop a novel algorithm that uses a neural network (NNet) and that is able to update the model parameters sequentially and efficiently.
-We call this new method {\ourmodel}, which stands for projection-based unification of last-layer and subspace estimation.
+We predict the toxicity of each incoming trade with machine learning and statistical methods, such as logistic regression, random forests, a recursively updated maximum-likelihood estimator, and a neural network (NNet).
+We devise a novel algorithm to update the parameters of the NNet sequentially; we call this rule of learning {\ourmodel}, which stands for projection-based unification of last-layer and subspace estimation.
+We deploy our toxicity prediction models in a proprietary dataset, and we find that using a single model for all clients (employing client-specific features) outperforms the use of one model per client.
+We also find that, compared with the benchmarks, the methodology we put forward attains the highest PnL and avoids the most losses by externalising toxic trades.